mtebenev/YesSpa/README.md

 ## Using with ASP.Net Core application

+In order to use YesSpa in your application you have to create/configure the SPA and configure host project (usually an MVC project in your solution).

 ### Creating client application
 1. Add another .NET standard library to your solution
 2. Create client appliation using angular/cli or create-react-app in that folder. **Important**: do not use a subfolder like ClientApp or something like that beause YesSpa's convention is to use the root library folder for building and serving SPA.